Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Prohibits delivery of contraband into county detention facilities by drone or any other means.
+Prohibits delivery of contraband into county detention facilities and secure detention centers by drone or other means.

-Effective: Jan 1, 2023Misdemeanor or felony depending on contraband type and circumstances (varies)
+Effective: Jan 1, 2024Misdemeanor or felony depending on contraband type — penalties vary.

 View source